-Energy harvesting (EH) is considered the key enabling technology for mass deployment of WSN nodes .
+Energy harvesting (EH) is considered the key enabling technology for mass deployment of WSN nodes.
 Efficient EH techniques eliminate the needs for frequent energy source replacement, thus offering a near perpetual network operating environment.
-Advances in the EH techniques have shifted the design paradigm of routing protocols for energyharvesting wireless sensor network "energy-aware" "energy-harvestingto aware".
-This work aims to design an Loose virtual clustering combined ANN (artificial neural network) trained energy-harvestingaware routing protocol for heterogeneous networks in the presence of ambient energy sources.
+Advances in the EH techniques have shifted the design paradigm of routing protocols for energy-harvesting wireless sensor network from "energy-aware" to "energy-harvesting-aware".
+This work aims to design an Loose virtual clustering combined ANN (artificial neural network) trained energy-harvesting-aware routing protocol for heterogeneous networks in the presence of ambient energy sources.
 We propose a new routing algorithm, which is further enhanced by integrating a new parameter called "energy back-off".
 Combining with ANN training, the proposed algorithm improves the lifetime of the nodes and the network's quality-of-service (QoS) under variable traffic load and energy availability conditions.
-This work investigates the system performance metrics for energy harvesting different conditions.
+This work also investigates the system performance metrics for different energy harvesting conditions.
 Performance results demonstrate that the proposed algorithm significantly improves energy efficiency while satisfying the QoS requirements of distributed networks in comparison with existing routing protocols.